Yelizaveta Sadovskaya: Family and education

-In 1894 she graduated from drama courses at the Moscow Theatre School (teachers O. A. Pravdin and M. P. Sadovsky) and was accepted into the troupe of the Maly Theatre, where she worked until the end of her life.
+In 1894 she graduated from drama courses at the Moscow Theatre School (teachers O. A. Pravdin and M. P. Sadovsky).

+Performance

+She was accepted into the troupe of the Maly Theatre, where she worked until the end of her life.

 During the life of her mother, Yelizaveta Mikhailovna had the stage name Sadovskaya 2nd.

 Possessing great stage charm, Yelizaveta Mikhailovna created vivid, memorable images of Russian girls.

+Death

 Yelizaveta Mikhailovna died on June 4, 1934, in Moscow.
-She was buried at the Pyatnitsky cemetery.
+She was buried at the Pyatnitskoye Cemetery.